kyle0418/K-Camera/README.md

 4.Click "Record" to record a video

-5.Click "Face recognition" to recognize faces
+5.Click "Face Recognition" to recognize faces

-6.Click "Add new face" to add new face data to database
+6.Click "Add New Face" to add new face data to database

+7.2.Click "Disconnect" to disable the camera connection

 # Tips